Originally published December 13th, 2022

 Traditional business loans or credit lines usually require two years of financial history and can take weeks for approval.
 Financial institutions may want personal and business tax returns plus financial statements.
 They may require collateral or a personal guarantee to secure the loan.

-Merchant cash advances are financing options that do not require tax returns or personal guarantees.
-They provide financing based on future credit or debit card sales.
-They are an option for retailers who need an influx of cash quickly and may not meet the requirements for traditional business financing.
+Merchant cash advances (MCAs) are financing solutions that do not require tax returns or personal guarantees.
+They provide financing based on future credit card sales or debit card transactions.
+They are an option for retailers who need an influx of working capital quickly and may not meet the requirements for traditional business loans.

 What is a Merchant Cash Advance (MCA)?

-Merchant cash advances offer e-commerce retailers alternative financing based on future credit or debit card sales.
-The advance is a lump-sum deposit to a merchant's account that is repaid from future sales.
-Lenders withdraw a percentage of credit card sales according to a set schedule which may be daily, weekly, or monthly to repay the cash advance.
+MCAs offer e-commerce businesses alternative financing based on future credit or debit card sales.
+The advance amount is a lump sum deposit to a merchant account that is repaid from future sales.
+MCA providers withdraw a percentage of credit card sales according to a set repayment schedule, which may be daily, weekly, or monthly.

-The Federal Trade Commission monitors companies offering merchant cash advances; however, these lenders do not fall under the truth in lending act.
-Instead, MCA lenders are regulated according to their Uniform Commercial Code.
-Merchants should review the terms and conditions of lenders before accepting an MCA.
+The Federal Trade Commission monitors companies offering merchant cash advances; however, these lenders do not fall under the Truth in Lending Act.
+Instead, MCA providers are regulated according to their Uniform Commercial Code.
+Merchants should review the terms and conditions of MCA lenders before accepting an advance.

 Related: What is a Merchant Cash Advance?